 GeneCards Summary for SNAP25 Gene

-SNAP25 (Synaptosome Associated Protein 25kDa) is a Protein Coding gene.
+SNAP25 (Synaptosome Associated Protein 25) is a Protein Coding gene.
 Diseases associated with SNAP25 include Myasthenic Syndrome, Congenital, 18 and Presynaptic Congenital Myasthenic Syndromes.
-Among its related pathways are Uptake and actions of bacterial toxins and Synaptic vesicle cycle.
+Among its related pathways are Neurotransmitter Release Cycle and Metabolism.
 GO annotations related to this gene include calcium-dependent protein binding and SNAP receptor activity.
 An important paralog of this gene is SNAP23.

 UniProtKB/Swiss-Prot for SNAP25 Gene

 t-SNARE involved in the molecular regulation of neurotransmitter release.
 May play an important role in the synaptic function of specific neuronal systems.
 Associates with proteins involved in vesicle docking and membrane fusion.
 Regulates plasma membrane recycling through its interaction with CENPF.
 Modulates the gating characteristics of the delayed rectifier voltage-dependent potassium channel KCNB1 in pancreatic beta cells.